-Support for WebUSB in browsers is enabled through the WebUSB API.
+We can add support for WebUSB in browsers via the WebUSB API.
 The recently released Chrome 61 includes the same as one of the important developer features.

 With WebUSB API, the process for a web app to access a USB storage device or other peripheral is as simple as attaching it to a computer and making a few clicks after a notification shows up automatically.